Minimizing Convex Functions with Rational Minimizers

 \subsubsection{The Gr\"otschel-Lov\'asz-Schrijver Approach}

 For the moment, let's take $K$ to be an ellipsoid.
 Such an ellipsoid can be obtained by Vaidya's volumetric center cutting plane method\footnote{Perhaps a more natural candidate is the ellipsoid method developed in~\cite{yn76,s77,k80}.
 This method, however, shrinks the volume of $K$ by a factor of $O(n)$ slower than Vaidya's method.
-In fact, the Gr\"otschel-Lov\'asz-Schrijver approach~\cite{gls84} originally used the ellipsoid method which results in an oracle complexity of $O(n^4)$.}~\cite{v89}.
+In fact, the Gr\"otschel-Lov\'asz-Schrijver approach~\cite{gls84} originally used the ellipsoid method which results in an oracle complexity of $O(n^4)$ for their polynomial time algorithm.}~\cite{v89}.
 One natural idea to find the hyperplane comes from the following geometric intuition: when the ellipsoid $K$ is ``flat'' enough in one direction, then all of its integral points lie on a hyperplane $P$.
-To find such a hyperplane $P$, Gr\"otschel, Lov\'asz and Schrijver~\cite{gls84,gls88} gave an elegant application of simultaneous diophantine approximation.
+To find such a hyperplane $P$, Gr\"otschel, Lov\'asz and Schrijver~\cite{gls84,gls88} gave an elegant application of simultaneous Diophantine approximation.
 We explain the main ideas behind this application in the following.
 We refer interested readers to~\cite[Chapter 6]{gls88} for a more comprehensive presentation of their approach and its implications to finding exact LP solutions.

 For simplicity, we assume $K$ is centered at $0$.
-Let $a$ be its shortest axis vector whose Euclidean length is denoted as $\mu_{\min}$.
-Approximating the vector $a$ using the simultaneous diophantine approximation algorithm by Lenstra, Lenstra and Lov\'asz~\cite{lll82}, one obtains an integral vector $v \in \mathbb{Z}^n$ and a positive integer $q \in \mathbb{Z}$ such that
+Let $a$ be the unit vector parallel to the shortest axis of $K$ and $\mu_{\min}$ be the Euclidean length of the shortest axis of $K$.
+Approximating the vector $a$ using the efficient simultaneous Diophantine approximation algorithm by Lenstra, Lenstra and Lov\'asz~\cite{lll82}, one obtains an integral vector $v \in \mathbb{Z}^n$ and a positive integer $q \in \mathbb{Z}$ such that

-This implies that for any integral point $x \in K \cap \mathbb{Z}^n$,
+This implies that for any integral point $x \in K \cap \{0,1\}^n$,

-When $\mu_{\min} < 2^{-3n^2}$, the integral inner product $v_1^\top x$ has to be $0$ and therefore all integral points in $K$ lie on the hyperplane $P = \{x: v^\top x = 0\}$.
-An efficient algorithm immediately follows: we first run the cutting plane method until the shortest axis has length $\mu_{\min} \approx 2^{-3n^2}$, then apply the above procedure to find the hyperplane $P$ on which we recurse.
+When $\mu_{\min} < 2^{-3n^2}$, the integral inner product $v^\top x$ has to be $0$ and therefore all integral points in $K$ lie on the hyperplane $P = \{x: v^\top x = 0\}$.
+An efficient algorithm immediately follows: we first run the cutting plane method until the shortest axis of $K$ has length $\mu_{\min} \approx 2^{-3n^2}$, then apply the above procedure to find the hyperplane $P$ on which we recurse.